This post may contain affiliate links. Please read my disclosure.

 Ingredients Notes

-- Chicken - adds some protein and pairs well with the leeks.
+- Garlic - Adds some aromatics that pairs well with the other ingredients.

-- Wine - it lends flavor and some acidity to the dish, which can help balance out some of the richness.
+- Wine - Dry white wine lends flavor and some acidity to the dish, which can help balance out some of the richness.
+Sauvignon Blanc or Pinot Grigio work well.

-- Lemons - adds flavor, brightness and acidity.
+- Lemons - Adds flavor, brightness and acidity.
+Use both the juice and zest.

 Ingredient Swaps